Sometimes the best gift you can give — and receive — is when you help a friend.

 “So, how was your day?”
 Dad asked.

 I let the twins tell about everything they did.
-They weren’t even half finished with their tale about all the stores they visited by the time we got home.
+They weren’t even half finished with their tale about all the stores they visited and the things they bought and the burgers we had for lunch by the time we got home.
 But they did tell him about Chris being able to identify them.
 Chris and I were laughing as we walked in the house.